SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Versioning Problems
 ~~~~~~~~~~~~~~~~~~~
 Make sure your version of Selenium supports the version of your browser.
 For
-example, Selenium-RC 0.92 does not support Firefox 3.
+example, Selenium RC 0.92 does not support Firefox 3.
 At times you may be lucky
 (I was).
 But don't forget to check which
 browser versions are supported by the version of Selenium you are using.
 When in
 doubt, use the latest release version of Selenium with the most widely used version